Haivision/srt/logging/ofmt.md

 cout << fmt(a, hex04) << ":" << fmt(b, hex04);
 ```

-You can also use iostream manipulators directly.
-Note that the version for
-C++03 supports only up to 2 manipulators.
+However, the existing iostream manipulators can be also used here:

 ```
 cout << fmtm(x, hex) << " " << y; // y printed as dec
 ```

+This can be also used with `fmt` - `fmtm` is only a workaround for
+manipulators that have other types than `ostream&(*)(ostream&)`.
+Note that the version for C++03 supports only up to 2 manipulators.

 This solution is compatible with C++98/C++03 version, but if you compile
 in C++11 mode, some more advanced API is inaccessible.